outseta/outseta-toolkit/README.md

 For each set of overrides, copy the following code into a code file in your Framer project:

 - 🔧 **[OutsetaAuth.tsx](./readme/modular/OutsetaAuth.tsx)**
-  - `showWhenAnonymous` - Component visible only for anonymous users
+  - `showForAnonymous` - Component visible for anonymous users
-  - `showWhenAuthenticated` - Component visible only for authenticated users
+  - `showForAuthenticated` - Component visible for authenticated users
   - `selectAuthStatusVariant` - Selects variants based on auth status
   - `selectPrimaryVariantForAuthenticated` - Selects primary variant for authenticated users, keeps configured variant for non-authenticated users
   - `triggerLogout` - Component triggers logout (shows for authenticated users only)